-At The Avenue School, physical development is one of the key areas that we assess, towards the development of the whole child.
+At The Avenue School, physical development is one of the core areas that we assess, monitoring the development of the whole child.
 We use the funding purposefully to develop staff expertise and confidence in teaching physical development activities.
-We have an integrative approach to physical development and therefore also use the funding to provide opportunities and resources that improve their physical well-being.
-Each pupil also receives at least one structured and targeted physical development session, either individually or as part of a class.
+We have an integrative approach to physical development and therefore also use the funding to provide opportunities and resources that improve their physical development session a week, either individually or as part of a class.
 It is important to us to offer as many physical development activities out in the community and attend as many accessible sporting competitions as possible.
 These activities offer a new level of challenge and offer the element of competition.
 To ensure that these activities are safe it is important that there is a high staff to pupil ratio.
-We use the funding to appropriately staff these activities and ensure that the level of challenge is appropriate.
+We use the funding to appropriately staff these activities and ensure that the task is scaffolded appropriately to meet the individual challenge point.

-Students begin their day with a core skills session, that supports any occupational therapy and physiotherapy plans, working on body awareness and sensory processing issues.
+Some students begin their day with a core skills session, that supports any occupational therapy and physiotherapy plans, working on body awareness and sensory processing issues.
 There are also many other peripheral benefits to attending these activities, including communication development and social inclusion opportunities.
 These sessions take place in a variety of areas, including the sports hall, in class or in our outside spaces.